Ben Lomond (Tasmania): Surveying the mountain

 The first scientific visit to the Ben Lomond plateau was made by the Polish explorer Paul Edmond de Strzelecki on 28 November 1841 and he measured the height of Stacks Bluff (albeit incorrectly) by barometry as 5002 feet.

 In 1852; after the site was surveyed by James Sprent, the Government Surveyor, a Trigonometric Point was constructed on Stacks Bluff (the southernmost extremity of Ben Lomond) using convict labour.

 A Full survey of Ben Lomond was conducted from September 1905 to 1912 by Colonel W.V.
 Legge and, later, Lyndhurst Giblin took over the survey.
 The surveyors climbed to the plateau from Mangana but on some of the later visits they ascended via Avoca and the Ben Lomond Marshes.
 The nomenclature of features on the mountain were established at this time and were named after members of the survey party and famous explorers of the period.

 The survey party explored the highlands on the north of the plateau in 1907.
 Legge had long suspected that the north of the plateau was higher than the trigonometric station on Stacks Bluff (called by him Ben Lomond Fell or Bluff) but was less obviously elevated.
 Moreover, the area was, at the time, an area so remote and unexplored that Legge described it as 'untrodden as the distant ranges of the west coast'.

 Lyndhurst Giblin climbed and measured the true summit and named it after Legge. and, in turn, the prominent bluff to the south of the summit was named for Giblin's father - Giblin Fells.
+Giblin and his cousin-in-law, Herman Robert Hutchison, a licensed surveyor, made definitive measurements in 1912.